The Best Accommodation In Orange For A Wine-Filled 2026 Weekend

 There's a large outdoor garden with a martini bar during the warmer months, plus a swimming pool and pool bar, large sun deck, and newly installed alpine-inspired sauna with fire pits for a Scandinavian-inspired experience.

-Rooms and suites are dotted with Harbitz's collected ornaments and artworks, designer furniture, luxury robes, and a complimentary mini-bar, and on-site restaurant The Peacock Room and Bella Vista Bar will have you feeling like you've stepped aboard the iconic Orient Express, right down to the hundreds-of-years-old artworks in the front bar from Espen's family collection.
+The accommodation is dotted with Harbitz's collected ornaments and artworks, designer furniture, luxury robes, and a complimentary mini-bar, and on-site restaurant The Peacock Room and Bella Vista Bar will have you feeling like you've stepped aboard the iconic Orient Express, right down to the hundreds-of-years-old artworks in the front bar from Espen's family collection.

 Nashdale Lane Glamping

-Each cabin comes with a monsoon shower, kitchenette, BBQ, deck and outdoor lounge, wood fire, and a roomy four-poster queen bed.
+Each cabin comes with a monsoon shower, kitchenette, barbecue, deck and outdoor lounge, wood fire, and a roomy four-poster queen bed.
 Plus, you're a short stroll from one of the best cellar doors in the region.

 Yallungah Boutique Hotel

 La Mia Casa offers the perfect set-up for a group trip exploring Orange’s vineyards on a weekend away from Sydney.
-With two queen bedrooms and one king bedroom, the brick home maintains the charm of its heritage with an exposed brick fireplace, wooden floorboards and beautifully tiled updated bathrooms.
+With two queen bedrooms and one king bedroom, the NSW brick home maintains the charm of its heritage with an exposed brick fireplace, wooden floorboards and beautifully tiled updated bathrooms.

-A stone’s throw from Orange’s centre, you can choose to explore the restaurants and cafes around the corner—or make use of the property’s outdoor BBQ, extensive kitchen, and the ability to contain the covered outdoor area for year-round entertaining.
+A stone’s throw from Orange’s centre, you can choose to explore the restaurants and cafes around the corner—or make use of the property’s outdoor barbecue, extensive kitchen, and the ability to contain the covered outdoor area for year-round entertaining.
 A fire pit in the yard is perfect for chilly Central Tablelands night, and enjoying your purchases from nearby vineyards under the stars.

 The Farmer's Hut At Wilga Station